programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 To "read in" our data, we will be calling in the `read_csv()` function, which will load our data into a pandas `DataFrame`, often abbreviated to *df*.
 The *df* essentially holds the columns and rows of our dataset.
 For this tutorial and keeping with convention, we will be using *df* to describe our DataFrame.

 It is good practice to view the data just after reading it in to ensure that it read in properly and did so in the manner you were anticipating.
-While you are able to view the whole dataset, the function `df.head()` will allow you to view only the first five rows of your dataset.
+While you are able to view the whole dataset by typing `print(df)`, the function `df.head()` will allow you to view only the first five rows of your dataset.
+To run this code, remember to save your .py file and then, in the command line or terminal, type `python filename.py` and enter.
 The output will appear as follows:

 ```
       id name                     sponsor                 event  ... currency_symbol    status page_count dish_count